 If you have large dogs, of course a portable dog run with 4 panels won't be large enough.

-Your pet should at least be able to sit, stand and turn around with a little room no matter what use you are getting it for.
+Make sure your pet can at least sit, stand and turn around with a little room no matter what use you are getting it for.

 If you want them to relieve themselves in the pen, they will want a lot more room than to just be able to turn around in it.